 A laboratory course that is suggested to be taken concurrently with HES 474.
 Includes field and laboratory testing for various components of physical fitness with special emphasis given to graded exercise testing and metabolic calculations.
 Required of all students completing the health and exercise science major and strongly encouraged for all others taking HES 474.
-Prerequisites: BIO 263 and junior standing.
+Prerequisites: BIO 263 with C or higher and junior standing.
 (Offered in spring.)